NielsMoens/webdev1/README.md

 # webdev1
-Just a random repo to test my php skills of an upcoming webdev1 exam
+Just a random repo to test my php skills for an upcoming webdev1 exam